CodeLabsProInc/AGI-GPT/README.md

 WEAVIATE_API_KEY="your weaviate API key if you have one" WEAVIATE_EMBEDDED_PATH="/home/me/.local/share/weaviate" # this is optional and indicates where the data should be persisted when running an embedded instance
-USE_WEAVIATE_EMBEDDED=False # set to True to run Embedded Weaviate MEMORY_INDEX="Autogpt" # name of the index to create for the application
+USE_WEAVIATE_EMBEDDED=False # set to True to run Embedded Weaviate MEMORY_INDEX="agigpt" # name of the index to create for the application
 ```

 ## View Memory Usage